unb-libraries/docker-drupal/README.md

 # unblibraries/drupal
 Simple, extensible Drupal docker container.
 Leverages the [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage/) my_init system.

+This image does not contain a Database (MySQL) server.

-This image builds and installs [Drupal](https://www.drupal.org/) using the embedded profile from scratch if a database and filesystem is not found.
+It builds and installs [Drupal](https://www.drupal.org/) using the embedded makefile and install profile from scratch (if a database and filesystem is not found).
 Content is served via [nginx](http://wiki.nginx.org/Main).

 If a persistent filesystem is used and a previous build and database is found, the image defined makefile is built and applied to the current instance, overwriting the existing filesystem.

-This allows in-place upgrades only by updating the makefile.
+This upgrade system allows in-place upgrades only by updating the makefile, and is appropriate for Github post-commit hook driven rebuilds.

 ## Usage
 ```